decentralized-identity/linked-vp/spec/spec.md

 A [holder][holder] might want to withhold information that is part of a Verifiable Credential they want to publish.
-[Issuers][issuer] are _RECOMMENDED_ to support selective disclosure in issued credentials to grant [holders][holder] the ability to make fine-grained decisions about the information will be publicly available.
+[Issuers][issuer] are _RECOMMENDED_ to support selective disclosure in issued credentials to grant [holders][holder] the ability to make fine-grained decisions about the information that will be publicly available.

 ## Security Considerations